-As a CCTO, CBL is a profit oriented entity for financial reporting purposes and prepares its financial statements in accordance with the New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) as appropriate for Tier 2 for-profit entity.
-As a Tier 2 for-profit entity, CBL reports under a reduced disclosure regime which is consistent with those applied in its annual financial statements.
+As a CCTO, CBL is a profit oriented entity for financial reporting purposes and prepares its financial statements in accordance with the New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) as appropriate for Tier 2 for-profit entities.
+As a Tier 2 for-profit entity, CBL reports under a reduced disclosure regime.